What makes people read content online?

 For example, you could use UpWorthy.com or Buzzfeed.com.
-Both sites publish content that generates more social media shares than hundreds of sites combined.
+Both sites publish content that generates more shares on social media sites than hundreds of sites combined.

-Let’s look at content with the most social media shares on Buzzfeed.com.
+Let’s look at content with the most shares on social media sites on Buzzfeed.com.
 Simply follow these steps:

 i).
 First step: Go to Buzzsumo.com.
 On the homepage, input the site URL (i.e., Buzzfeed.com).
 Then click the “Go” button at right:

 ii).
-Second step: Analyze the most shared titles.
+Second step: Analyze the most shared titles on social media sites.

-As you can see from the screenshot above, all of Buzzfeed’s most shared titles include numbers.
+As you can see from the screenshot above, all of Buzzfeed’s most shared titles on social media sites include numbers.
 When you use numbers in your titles, it increases your the perceived value of your blog post and persuades people to read.